Sukritact/Civilization-VI-Modding-Knowledge-Base/Knowledge/About Get-SetProperty.md

 Get/SetProperty always expects an implicit self argument and MUST be called with `:`, even on the Game object.

 Properties stored this way are tied to the save file and will persist when the game is closed and the save is reloaded.
-Properties are accessible by all scripts in all contexts: you can save the data in
+Properties are accessible by all scripts in all contexts: you can save the data in a Gameplay script in one mod, and load it from a UI script in another mod: which makes it important that the keys you use are unique to your mod.

 The method can store a large variety of different data types, but notably it can also store Lua tables!
 So you don't have to store every separate piece of data under a separate key.